trixi-framework/TrixiParticles.jl/docs/src/systems/fluid.md

 ### Artificial (numerical) viscosity

-- Goal: Stabilize the simulation, capture shocks, and prevent unphysical particle interpenetration.
+Artificial (numerical) viscosity is a technique used to stabilize simulations of inviscid flows by preventing unphysical artificial overlap or penetration of particles that would not occur in a real fluid.
-- Method: Adds a dissipative (artificial) term to the momentum equations.
+To achieve this, a dissipative term is added to the momentum equations in a way that it does not significantly alter the physical behavior of the flow.
-- Typical Use: High-speed flows with strong shocks, astrophysical simulations, or situations where numerical damping is needed for stability.
+This approach is especially useful in simulations such as high-speed flows with strong shocks or astrophysical scenarios, where other approaches are insufficient to stabilize the simulation.

 ### Physical (real) viscosity

+Physical viscosity is essential for accurately modeling the true viscous stresses within a fluid.
-- Goal: Model the actual viscous stresses of a fluid, aligned with a target Reynolds number or experimentally measured fluid properties.
+It ensures that simulations align with a target Reynolds number or adhere to experimentally measured fluid properties.
-- Method: Introduces a force consistent with the Navier–Stokes viscous stress term.
-- Typical Use: Low-speed, incompressible or weakly compressible flows where matching real fluid behavior is important.
+This is achieved by incorporating forces that replicate the viscous stress term found in the Navier–Stokes equations.
+As a result, the method is particularly effective for simulating low-speed, incompressible, or weakly compressible flows, where it is crucial to capture the actual behavior of the fluid.

 ### Model comparison

 #### ArtificialViscosityMonaghan

-- Best For: Compressible/high-speed flows, shock capturing, general purpose damping.
+ArtificialViscosityMonaghan is designed primarily for compressible, high-speed flows where shock capturing is critical.
+In its implementation, the method includes a dissipation term that increases when particles approach each other.
+This increase in dissipation is triggered by the relative motion between particles: as particles come closer and compress the local flow, the artificial viscosity term becomes stronger to damp out rapid changes and prevent unphysical clustering.
-- If you need: Stability in challenging flow regimes with potentially large density/pressure variations.
+This ensures that while the simulation remains stable in challenging flow regimes with large density or pressure variations, the physical behavior is not overly altered.

 #### ViscosityMorris

-- Best For: Moderate to low Mach number flows where realistic viscous behavior is desired.
+ViscosityMorris is well-suited for moderate to low Mach number flows where modeling realistic viscous behavior is important.
-- If you need: Straightforward approach to physical viscosity that still works well in weakly compressible scenarios.
+Unlike artificial viscosity, this approach directly simulates the physical viscous stresses encountered in fluids.
+Its implementation approximates the diffusion of momentum in a way that naturally reflects the viscous behavior observed in experiments or specified by a target Reynolds number.
+Because it mimics the actual viscous forces without introducing excessive damping, it works effectively in weakly compressible scenarios, allowing for a more accurate representation of the flow dynamics.

 #### ViscosityAdami

-- Best For: Incompressible or weakly compressible flows requiring accurate shear stress treatment.
+ViscosityAdami is optimized for incompressible or weakly compressible flows, particularly where an accurate treatment of shear stress is needed.
-- If you need: Good boundary layer representation and accurate laminar flow with minimal compressibility effects.
+The method improves the representation of boundary layers by using a refined approach that better resolves shear gradients.
+In practice, this means that the method enhances the dissipation in regions with steep velocity differences (such as near solid boundaries) while keeping compressibility effects minimal.
+As a result, it delivers accurate laminar flow simulations and a more faithful depiction of the physical shear stress, which is essential for problems where boundary layer behavior plays a crucial role.

 ### API